SitronX/FileRenamer/README.md

 # FileRenamer

-Simple bulk file renamer working with all files in specified folder
+Simple bulk file renamer working with all files in specified folder.

+Downloadable builds are available in the [Release](https://github.com/SitronX/FileRenamer/releases) section

 ## Features
 - Replace all file names in the folder with numbers